-- Scheduling a Consultation
+- Scheduling a Facelift Consultation:

-- The Traditional Facelift
+- The Traditional Facelift Procedure:

-- The Mini Facelift
+- The Mini Facelift:

 The procedure does not address the top 1/3 of the face, so for optimal results, the Facelift may need to be paired with a complementary procedure, such as the Brow lift, Eyelid Surgery, or Liposuction of the neck.